serenity-is/docs/tutorials/multi_tenancy/multi_tenancy.md

 I'd personally avoid multi-tenant applications.
 It's better to have one database per customer in my opinion.

 But some users asked about how to implement this feature.
-This tutorial will help us explaining some advanced Serenity topics as a bonus, along with multi tenancy.
+This tutorial will help us explain some advanced Serenity topics as a bonus, along with multi tenancy.